 Common Law Admission Test (CLAT) 2015

 Please note – The page is being updated as per information published by CLAT organizing committee.
 RMLNLU has confirmed that it will be conducting the Common Law Admission Test (CLAT) 2015 this year.
 It has been proposed that the CLAT 2015 will be held in online mode this year onwards.
-Final decision regarding this will be announced by October.

 Law aspirants across the country appear for this law entrance exam.
 CLAT 2015 application form is to be filled by interested candidates in the online mode.
 Document submission will also be done in the e-application form portal.
 CLAT 2015 admit card download is to be done by entering registration ID and password.
 Candidates shall be able to get the hall ticket online only.